remix-run/remix/docs/guides/styling.md

 ## CSS-in-JS libraries

 You can use CSS-in-JS libraries like Styled Components.
 Some of them require a "double render" in order to extract the styles from the component tree during the server render.
-It's unlikely this will effect performance in a significant way, React is pretty fast.
+It's unlikely this will affect performance in a significant way; React is pretty fast.

 Here's some sample code to show how you might use Styled Components with Remix: